sgoedecke/gatsby-blog/content/blog/incident-problem-sets/index.md

 ---
-title: Incident Exams
+title: Incident Problem Sets
 description: "Questions to test incident troubleshooting"
 ---

 It's hard to teach good incident response.
-There's no replacing a good understanding of how the system runs in production.
-But how do you build that understanding?
-What's worked for me is looking at the system's behaviour - its metrics, logs, traces - during various incidents, and making sure I understand why I'm seeing the activity I'm seeing.

-Below I'm going to sketch some graphs from made-up incidents and ask what could be going wrong.
-I think this could be a useful exercise, particularly if adapted to a specific system.
+A good understanding of how the system runs in production is essential, but how do you build that understanding?
+What's worked for me is looking at the system's behaviour - dashboards, logs and metrics - during various incidents, and making sure I understand the pathological activity I'm seeing.
+Below I'm going to sketch some made-up incidents and ask what could be going wrong.
+I think this kind of thing could be a useful exercise, particularly adapted for a specific team or system.

 Suppose you own a standard productionized Rails app.
 It runs in a collection of VMs (or containers) that sit behind a load balancer node running Nginx or Apache.
 In each VM, the app is served by a Unicorn server: a fixed set of worker processes, listening on a common port.
 This should be a pretty familiar architecture to anyone who's worked on a Rails app from the early 2010s.